indalbind/practicing/README.md

 # practicing
-* this is for practicing the coding including ml,dsa,web dev problem this is another  for doing the practice
+* this is for practicing the coding including ml,dsa,web dev problem this is another  for doing the practice  okk no problem we will see